 Getting Around

-Walk: The center is compact.
-You can cover most of this itinerary on foot.
+Walk: The centre is compact.
+You can cover most of this guide on foot.

 Merseyrail: Two lines (Northern and Wirral).
 Day Saver: £5.40 off-peak.
 Air-conditioned, reliable.